-Ugly Yellow or Brown Stains Remain After Cleaning?
+Ugly Yellow or Brown Stains

 Actually, this phenomenon has been observed for years in polyester fabrics, but is being noticed more lately for the simple fact that microfibers have exploded into the marketplace.
 You probably have also observed this ugly yellow/brown discoloration in the traffic areas of olefin carpet where oily soils are tracked in from the outside, especially paved parking areas.

-In all such cases, this oxidized oil bonding is not easily removable with most upholstery cleaning products, and depending on the time element involved, the staining oily soil appearance may not be safely removed.
+In all such cases, this oxidized oil bonding is not easily removable with most upholstery cleaning products, and depending on the time element involved, the stained, oily soil appearance may not be safely removed.